Geekyflamingo/APITesting/README.md

 3. **No Before/After test fixtures, so manually spin up application. (tear down is done with /shutdown tests)**
 4. **No Load Testing was done (Locust preferred tool)**

+### Future Work
+The test suite is minimal.
+It needs test fixtures to ensure the endpoint is up and in a consistent state before each set of tests.
+Also, the addition of testing multiple connections, and the different shutdown scenarios are needed.
+Finally, adding load testing to the endpoints through a framework like locust would make the tests more robust.

+### Final Thoughts
+The suite was created hurriedly, meaning corners were cut, but the fundamental test cases are there, as well as a representative set of bugs and edge cases.

 ## Test Cases

 Case Id | Explanation | Data Accepted | Data Format | Main Acceptance | Associated Bugs